mondaycom/welcome-apps/apps/docs-viewer/README.md

 ## Overview
 This is the "Docs Viewer" example Monday app.
-<br>It can be used as a board view or dasbhoard widget, connected to a board and open attached documents directly in Monday.
+<br>It can be used as a board view or dashboard widget, connected to a board and open attached documents directly in Monday.

 <br>This app demonstrates how to use:
 - [settings](https://github.com/mondaycom/monday-sdk-js#mondaygettype-params--)